Do you want to learn how to back up your WordPress database?

 Before any of these WordPress errors happen, you can back up your database.
 When you have regular backups to fall back on, you’ll always keep your website functioning correctly.

-Note: Keep in mind that you should also do a full backup of your WordPress site.
+Keep in mind that you should also create a full backup of your WordPress site.
 If your website crashes, a database backup won’t be enough to fully restore your site’s functionality.
 You’ll also have to have a complete backup of your site’s files.

 How to Back Up a WordPress Database